 Why is the Superbowl always played the first Sunday in February?

-Due to the nation’s mourning pushed the television network’s schedule a week so the Super Bowl game was held in February for the first time in the history of American professional football.
+Due to the nation’s mourning, the NFL decided to pushed the television network’s schedule a week so the Super Bowl game was held in February for the first time in the history of American professional football.

 On February 3, 2002, the St. Louis Rams and the New England Patriots played in Super Bowl XXXVI in the Louisiana Superdome.
 The following year saw the 2003 Super Bowl game return to January, but the 2004 game was in February.

 And ever since that game after the 9/11 attacks, two decades worth of Super Bowls now, Super Bowl Sunday has been since been scheduled to be played on the first Sunday of February and it’s true for this year’s Super Bowl, too.